Bluearrow/DebugingSTP/STPDebugging/README.md

 Some auxiliary code used to debug and develop STP Framework.

+Learning basic knowledge of python3 with test code in python_basis.

-Related modules: pyserial, socket, matplotlib,
+Related modules: pyserial, socket, matplotlib.